Installer Directory

 Although an MCS certificate is not a mandatory or legal requirement for system installation it is proof that an installation has been designed, installed & commissioned to the highest standard using only MCS certified products by an MCS certified installer.

 Using an MCS-certified installer not only provides consumers with peace of mind but is vital if they want to benefit from the Smart Export Guarantee or any other grants that come up in the future.
-The Smart Export Guarantee (SEG) enables small-scale low-carbon generators to receive payments from electricity suppliers for electricity exported to the National Grid, providing certain criteria are met.
+The Smart Export Guarantee (SEG) enables small-scale low-carbon generators to receive payments from electricity suppliers for electricity exported to the National Grid, providing certain criteria are met (the installer and technology must be MCS certified or equivalent, and you’ll usually need an export-capable smart meter).

-MCS-accredited companies must conform to rigorous quality and safety standards and meet Office of Fair Trading (OFT) requirements.
+MCS-accredited companies must conform to rigorous quality and safety standards and meet Office of Fair Trading (OFT) requirements (the OFT closed in 2014 and its functions moved to other bodies, including Trading Standards and the Competition and Markets Authority).
 They should also be able to provide consumers with a written estimate of the likely energy output of a PV installation.

 Many insurance companies require MCS for renewable technologies that are installed at a policyholder’s address.
 MCS cannot be applied retrospectively which may cause problems when consumers wish to insure their homes.

-Also, the Council of Mortgage Lenders has advised that, as a minimum to avoid the risk of a property being ineligible for a mortgage, both new and existing Solar PV installations must be MCS certified.
+Also, the Council of Mortgage Lenders (now part of UK Finance) has advised that, as a minimum to avoid the risk of a property being ineligible for a mortgage, both new and existing Solar PV installations must be MCS certified (lenders’ requirements commonly focus on roof-space leases for solar PV and consent/lease terms, as set out in the UK Finance Mortgage Lenders’ Handbook).

 MCS and product approval